The Town of Old Lyme seeks to protect and preserve land in concert with these words from the Town’s Plan of Conservation and Development 2011:

 Open Space Commission has an established protocol including appraisals, property walks, approval by various boards and commissions, including approval at Town Meeting.

-For more information, to volunteer or to discuss permanently protection your property, please call Open Space Commission Chairman Diana Atwood Johnson at 860-434-9383 or Vice-Chairman Peter Cable at 860-434-1510.
+For more information, to volunteer or to discuss permanently protecting your property, please contact the Open Space Commission via the means at the top of this page.